smartdevicelink/sdl_overview_guides/docs/App Services/index.md

 ##### Weather Expanded

-While the quick view of the weather service provides exterior `currentTemperature`, the expanded view provides more information on the current conditions including `temperatureHigh`/`temperatureLow` in temperature for the day, chance of precipitation (`precipProbability`), and the current `windSpeed`.
+The expanded weather view provides more information on the current conditions including the `temperatureHigh`/`temperatureLow` for the day, the chance of precipitation (`precipProbability`), and the current `windSpeed`.

 ![Weather Expanded](assets/app_service_weather_expanded.jpg)

 ##### Media Expanded

-Album art is used for the quick look icon for the media service section; it is populated from the `mediaImage` data supplied by the media service provider.
-The expanded view gets more data added using `mediaTitle` and `mediaArtist` while also providing basic playback controls that will send `OnButtonPress` RPCs to the app service provider.
+The expanded media view shows additional information using `mediaTitle` and `mediaArtist` while also providing basic playback controls that will send `OnButtonPress` RPCs to the app service provider.

 ![Media Expanded](assets/app_service_media_expanded.jpg)